-- Supporting economic recovery: When natural resources are properly governed and carefully managed, "high-value" resources (such as hydrocarbons, minerals, metals, stones and export timber) can form an important basis for employment creation and budget revenue for development.
-With close attention to whether a robust framework is in place with respect to land rights, and sub-surface natural resource rights as a pre-cursor, engagement with private sector entities can help to facilitate these types of opportunities, whether for high-value natural resources or agricultural commodities with significant market value such as coffee, cocoa, grains or other soft commodities.
-The risk, however, is that the pressure to kick-start development and earn foreign exchange can lead to rapid, uncontrolled exploitation of such resources at sub-optimal prices, without due attention to land and sub-surface resource rights, environmental sustainability, employment creation and the equitable distribution of revenues.
-When the benefits are not shared, or when environmental degradation occurs as a consequence of exploitation, there could be serious potential for conflict to resume. - Developing sustainable livelihoods for peace: Sustainable peace fundamentally hinges on the development of sustainable livelihoods, the provision of basic services, and on the recovery and sound management (including equitable distribution of related benefits) of the natural resource base.
+- Supporting economic recovery: When natural resources are properly governed and carefully managed, 'high-value' resources (such as hydrocarbons, minerals, metals, stones and export timber) can form an important basis for employment creation and budget revenue for development.
+With close attention to whether a robust framework is in place with respect to land rights, and subsurface natural resource rights as a pre-cursor, engagement with private-sector entities can help to facilitate these types of opportunities, whether for high-value natural resources or agricultural commodities with significant market value such as coffee, cocoa, grains and other soft commodities.
+The risk, however, is that the pressure to kick-start development and earn foreign exchange can lead to rapid, uncontrolled exploitation of such resources at suboptimal prices, without due attention to land and subsurface resource rights, environmental sustainability, employment creation and the equitable distribution of revenues.
+When the benefits are not shared, or when exploitation results in environmental degradation, the potential for conflict to resume is high. - Developing sustainable livelihoods for peace: Sustainable peace fundamentally hinges on the development of sustainable livelihoods, the provision of basic services, and the recovery and sound management (including equitable distribution of related benefits) of the natural resource base.
 Environmental damage caused by conflicts, coping strategies and chronic environmental problems (including climate change impacts) that undermine livelihoods must therefore be addressed from the outset.
 Minimizing vulnerability to natural hazards and climate change through the management of key natural resources and the introduction of appropriate technologies may also be addressed.
-Women and children are often disproportionally affected by environmental contamination economically, socially as well as in terms of their health and well-being.
+Women and children are often disproportionately affected by environmental contamination economically and socially, as well as in terms of their health and well-being.
 DDR practitioners should therefore seek to address the specific needs of women and children in relation to their dependence on natural resources and risks involved.
 Careful coordination and attention to issues of land access, tenure and the availability of agricultural inputs and access to financing are critical elements for ensuring success and sustainability.
-Women, and especially unmarried women and women who are not closely associated with a male relative, or those who face stigma or discrimination due to various other circumstances (i.e., sexual violence survivors, single mothers, unmarried women, etc.) are often disadvantaged in regard to access to capital assets as women's ownership rights are often based on de facto agreements through male community members and traditional gender roles may prevent women and girls from accessing education and capacity building.
+Women, especially those who are unmarried, who are not closely associated with a male relative, or who face stigma or discrimination due to other circumstances (sexual violence survivors, single mothers, etc.) are often disadvantaged in their access to capital assets, as women's ownership rights are frequently based on de facto agreements among male community members and traditional gender roles may prevent women and girls from accessing education and capacity-building.

-Contributing to dialogue, reconciliation and confidence building: Natural resources can be a neutral entry point or catalyst for enhancing dialogue, building confidence, exploring shared interests and broadening cooperation between divided communities as well as within and between states.
+Contributing to dialogue, reconciliation and confidence building: Natural resources can be a neutral entry point or a catalyst for enhancing dialogue, building confidence, exploring shared interests and broadening cooperation between divided communities as well as within and between States.
 Such actions should aim to use an inclusive approach that seeks to consider and respond to the needs of the entire population, especially women and youth.
-Bringing communities together to discuss and resolve common challenges and concerns, such as access to water points and grazing lands, can be a powerful peacebuilding tool and can help to mitigate the risk of further conflict between competing natural resource user groups.
+Bringing communities together to discuss and resolve common challenges and concerns, such as access to water points and grazing lands, can be a powerful peacebuilding tool and can help to mitigate the risk of further conflict between groups competing for natural resources.